-After removing duplicates and cases for whom more than 10% of data were missing, a final dataset of 2,245 participants remained for analysis.
-Participants were randomly allocated to a test (n = 1,577: 70.2%) or validation (n = 668: 29.8%) dataset.
-Results from a simulation study have suggested that a minimum sample size of 500 should be sufficient to accurately identify a correct number of latent profiles (14).
+After removing duplicates and individuals for whom more than 10% of data were missing, a final data-set of 2245 participants remained for analysis.
+Participants were randomly allocated to a test (n = 1577: 70.2%) or validation (n = 668: 29.8%) data-set.
+Results from a simulation study have suggested that a minimum sample size of 500 should be sufficient to accurately identify a correct number of latent profiles.14

 Ethics approval was not received for this human study because we used existing data collected by HMPPS for the purposes of service evaluation.
 All adult participants provided written informed consent for their data to be used in research.
-The project was approved by the Ministry of Justice National Research Committee (granted 05/05/2021).
+The project was approved by the Ministry of Justice National Research Committee (granted 5 May 2021).